enabledhq/enabledhq.github.io/_posts/2013-11-29-award-winning-mobile.md

 Clipsal iCat
 ------------
-For the 2013 release of iCat, the opportunity was taken to rebuild the app from the ground up, transforming it from a catalogue app into a true platform.
+For the 2013 release of [iCat](https://enabled.com.au/casestudy-Clipsal), the opportunity was taken to rebuild the app from the ground up, transforming it from a catalogue app into a true platform.
 This app was recognised at the inaugural South Australian Interactive Media Excellence awards (SAimX) with a win in the Business & Ecommerce category.

 <div class="non-twitter-quote">
 “Since choosing Enabled as our mobile application developer, we haven’t looked back.
 Their expertise and creativity took our initial concept to a new level, and the end result was incredibly well received by our target users.
 The work they do for us in particular iCat has been one of the most well received software launches we’ve experienced.”
-<em>Anthony Locke, Marketing Systems Manager, Clipsal by Schneider Electric</em>
+<em>Anthony Locke, eCommerce Business Manager, Clipsal by Schneider Electric</em>
 </div>